Taritsyn/BundleTransformer/NuGet/BundleTransformer.ConfigurationIntelliSense/readme.txt

    =============
    RELEASE NOTES
    =============
-   Updated definitions for configuration settings of Uglify JS-minifier.
+   Updated definitions for configuration settings of TypeScript-translator.

    =============
    DOCUMENTATION